rpuntaie/blog/information_time_energy.rst

 - where the accumulation of information happens
 - who survives how long

-The joint system dies, if there is nothing to accumulate any more.
+If we have only accumulation on one side, the joint system dies, when there is nothing to accumulate any more.

-There can also be a back and forth of accumulation, for the joint system to survive longer.
+If there is a back and forth of accumulation, the joint system survives longer.
 One system is the potential energy for the other system and vice versa.
-The states of the joint system can be considered as the values of the system as a variable.
+The states of the joint system are the values of the system as a variable.

 The exchange of information packets takes time, but that time is shared between the two systems.
 The time step thus makes both changes as one.

 A variable is an information unit `I`.
-`I` is the time or the variable.
 Comparing it to an external variable `t` cannot change the internal physics.
-Energy `E=I/t` is a property of the variable, not of the value, and especially not of the components of a value.
+Energy `W=I/t` is a property of the variable, not of the value, and especially not of the components of a value.
 To express energy as functions of values gives a wrong picture.
 It is an indirect mapping: value -> variable -> energy.